 What is a zoned property?

-A zoned dwelling is a dwelling located in a zone where housing is in principle not allowed.
-These are usually agricultural, forest, park or nature areas.
-This situation arose because people did not start dividing land into different destinations via regional plans until the late 1970s.
-Houses built before this period were not always located in the correct zone as a result.
-It may also concern buildings that were initially located in the correct zone, but whose use was later changed.
+Houses built before this period did not always end up in the correct zone as a result.
+It may also involve buildings that were initially in the correct zone, but whose use was subsequently changed.
 Think, for example, of a dwelling near a farm, but where the agricultural activities were later discontinued.

 Thus, a zoned dwelling is not the same as an illegal dwelling.
 After all, an illegal dwelling is erected without a permit.
 This while for most zone alien dwellings, a permit is available, but these dwellings were subsequently located in another zone.